ioos/sos-injector/README.md

 This project takes as input: source, station, sensor, and phenomenon objects and places the data into the proper SOS XML.
 It then submits the data into a 52 North SOS.

+**NOTE: Most phenomenon identifiers used in this project are currently invalid.
+This is a known issue that is being resolved.
+Please consider any use of this project experimental until this issue is fixed.**

 Installation
 ------------
 The only requirements for this project are that Java 1.6 or greater is installed and Maven is used to build the project.